rewarded-interest/developer-docs/README.md

 Q. In what case will the `window.__riApi` object not be available

-A. If the user is not using our plugin _or_ has not yet accepted our terms of service.
+A. When our browser extension is not available, when the user has not yet accepted our TOS, or when a user has paused availability of their ID.

 ---